MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-for-teams.md

 1. Prepare your development environment.
 1. Create your web service.
-1. Register your web service as a bot with [Microsoft Bot Framework](https://dev.botframework.com/).
+1. Register your web service as a bot with the Microsoft Bot Framework.
 1. Create your app manifest and your app package.
 1. Upload your package to Microsoft Teams.

-Creating your web service, registering your web service, and creating your app package, with the Bot Framework can be done in any order; however, because the three pieces are so intertwined, no matter in which order you do them, you'll need to return to update the others.
+Creating your web service, registering your web service, and creating your app package with the Bot Framework can be done in any order.
+Because the three pieces are so intertwined, no matter which order you do them, you'll need to return to update the others.
 Your registration needs the messaging endpoint from your deployed web service and your web service needs the ID and password created from your registration.
-Your app manifest also needs the registration ID to connect Teams to your web service.
+Your app manifest also needs the app ID from your registration to connect Teams to your web service.

 As you're building your bot, you'll regularly move between changing your app manifest and deploying code to your web service.
 When working with the app manifest, keep in mind that you can either manually manipulate the JSON file, or make changes through App Studio.
 Either way, you'll need to re-deploy (upload) your app in Teams when you make a change to the manifest; however, there's no need to do so when you deploy changes to your web service.